-What Is Accrued Severance?
+What Is Accrued Severance Pay?

-Notably, the job market volatility ensued by COVID-19 has underscored the need for GoGlobal’s clients to be acutely aware of termination liabilities on a monthly basis.
-The better prepared a company is to make severance payments as required, the less surprises there are in critical cash flow matters.
-To that end, we have implemented an accrued severance system that varies by country and accounts for obligations.
+Notably, the job market volatility caused by COVID-19 has underscored the need for GoGlobal’s clients to be acutely aware of termination liabilities on a monthly basis.
+The better prepared a company is to make statutory severance payments as required, the less surprises there are in critical cash flow matters.
+To that end, we have implemented an accrued severance pay system that varies by country and accounts for obligations.

-The accrued severance is the accrued aggregate amount of statutory termination obligations (whether outlined as payments of severance, redundancy, termination etc.) to the employee being terminated.
+The accrued severance pay is the accrued aggregate amount of statutory termination obligations (whether outlined as payments of severance, redundancy, termination etc.) to the employee being terminated.
 To clarify, the payment of statutory termination obligations does not guarantee the ability to terminate an employee.
 It also does not mitigate the risk of an unlawful termination lawsuit, which would likely exceed any statutory termination obligations accrued.

-Clients do not pay a service fee on the accrued severance.
+Clients do not pay a service fee on the accrued severance pay.
 Rather, it acts as a deposit.
 GoGlobal bears all additional costs in managing, tracking and administering the accrual amount to the terminated employee.
 Any unused portion of the payment will be refunded to the client after all matters related to the termination of the employee have been fully and finally resolved, usually within three months of the employee’s last working day.

 Severance Pay in Korea

-For employees that have worked for at least one year, the required severance payment equates to one month’s salary for each year of employment.
+For employees that have worked for at least one year, the required statutory severance payment equates to one month’s salary for each year of employment.
 The average wage is calculated by using wages from the three-month period preceding termination.
 Severance payment requirements apply to voluntary retirement as well as in cases of termination for cause.

 An employer must provide employees with at least 30-days’ notice.
 If they do not provide this notice, they will be required to offer the employee 30 days of salary in lieu of the notice as a dismissal notice allowance.
 Customarily, employment contracts will provide for longer notice.
-As a contractual matter, an employee may be entitled to reasonable notice of termination in particular situations, which can be defined as much as a year notice.
+As a contractual matter, an employee may be entitled to reasonable notice of termination in particular situations, which can be defined as a year’s notice.

 Employers should note that employees with more than six months of employment service are eligible to file unfair dismissal claims if either of the following two circumstances apply: